Mephisto405/NeRF-Reproduce/README.md

 ### Training from Scratch

-We refer the [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch) repository to train a model from scratch.
+We refer to the [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch) repository to train a model from scratch.
 For the review procedure, I recommend you to use the pretrained weights and data that we provide in this repository directly:

 ### Testing with Pretrained Weights